mgcrea/react-native-propel-kit/docs/components/backdrop-provider.md

 # Backdrop Provider

-This component is a <a href="https://reactjs.org/docs/context.html#contextprovider" target="_blank">Context Provider</a> that enables the usage of a cross-platform backdrop component anywhere in your application.
+`<ActionSheetProvider />` is a is a <a href="https://reactjs.org/docs/context.html#contextprovider" target="_blank">Context Provider</a> that enables the usage of a cross-platform backdrop component anywhere in your application.

 - Can be easily re-used by any other component that requires a backdrop